dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 - [ ] Añadir citas

 > The increase in sensitivity can be achieved by allowing for more coverage in regions of interest.
 Essentially, the search can be narrowed down to more informative regions while increasing the coverage and, thus, the capability of detecting variants.
 This is evidenced by the use of techniques such as ... ...., as disclosed before.
+Increased turnaround time, also.

 As shown by the literature, tumor-informed approaches can detect MRD with higher sensitivity and specificity by looking for specific known mutations rather than relying on a panel of genes that may or may not be of enough relevance for the patient's tumor.
 This method also ensures that germline variants and variants related to clonal hematopoiesis of indeterminate potential are directly filtered out of the analysis [@steensmaClonalHematopoiesisIndeterminate2015].